 Note that some things should simply not be pressure-washed.
 This includes windows, items covered with lead paint, asphalt shingles, and crumbling/weakening mortar.
-Read the instructions completely before operating your washer.
+Understand the instructions completely before operating your washer.

 You can find pressure washers to suit a range of budgets, and the average home user needn't spend a fortune to get the cleaning power and durability they seek.

-Electric pressure washers start around $75 and can cost up to $250.
+Pressure washers that run on electricity start at around $75 and can cost up to $250.
 You can find a model powerful enough for the average home user with a $150 price tag.

-Gas pressure washers start at $200 for basic home models, and can cost more than $2,000 for commercial models.
+Pressure washers powered by gas start at $200 for basic home models, and they can cost more than $2,000 for commercial models.
 Even for heavy-duty home use, you shouldn't need to pay more than $500, but you'll find some great options closer to the $300 mark.